mauroservienti/milestone.github.io/_posts/bulk-editing-garmin-data.md

 We can use the browser tools network tab to investigate the API calls Garmin Connect issues when talking to the backend and reverse engineer what we can use to solve our problem.

-## Requirments
+## Requirements

 We need to change the automatically assigned gear for a specific subset of the recorded activities.
 The first thing is to list activities for particular gear.
-Once we have the desired activities, we want to filter out all not virtual training activities.
+Once we have the desired activities, we want to filter out all non-virtual training activities.

 > We could be in a situation where today we're doing a virtual bike ride on the trainer, tomorrow a real bike ride outdoor, and the day after another virtual bike ride.
-We want to bulk edit gears only for the virtual bike rides.
+We want to bulk edit gear only for the virtual bike rides.

 Finally, we need to remove the pre-assigned gear and assign the trainer.